Aliases for DDX1 Gene

 GeneCards Summary for DDX1 Gene

-DDX1 (DEAD (Asp-Glu-Ala-Asp) Box Helicase 1) is a Protein Coding gene.
-Diseases associated with DDX1 include retinoblastoma and heavy chain disease.
-Among its related pathways are mRNA Splicing - Major Pathway.
-GO annotations related to this gene include chromatin binding and transcription cofactor activity.
-An important paralog of this gene is DDX4.
+DDX1 (DEAD-Box Helicase 1) is a Protein Coding gene.
+Diseases associated with DDX1 include Retinoblastoma and Bronchitis.
+Among its related pathways are mRNA Splicing - Major Pathway and DDX1 as a regulatory component of the Drosha microprocessor.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and chromatin binding.
+An important paralog of this gene is DDX3Y.

 UniProtKB/Swiss-Prot for DDX1 Gene